OfficeDev/teams-toolkit-samples/CONTRIBUTING.md

 Before your start, you might want to know whether you will need to commit your source code to our repo.
 In most of cases, your Teams sample source code will need to be commited to our repo, especially when you are an individual contributor.
 In some special cases if you are our partner team who maintains Teams samples repo as well, your source code can be resides in your own open source repo.
 We will reference to your repo and expose your sample to Teams Toolkit sample gallery.

 Some explaination of how to perform each step in above process:
-1. Submit your source code by creating a pull request to our repo, a typical project is in below structure.
+1. Submit your source code by creating a pull request to our repo (target `dev` branch by default), a typical project is in below structure.
 Make sure you have the `sampleDemo.gif` and `README.md` files included in your source code.

+> You can run the [Sample Validatioin Tool](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/validation-tool) before raising the PR to make sure your sample satisfies our requirements.

 ```
 - sampleTeamsProject
   - appPackage